12 Best Paintings at the Uffizi Gallery

 The Adoration of the Magi by Gentile da Fabriano| ©raffaele pagani

-Also known under the title of Pala Strozzi, this large altarpiece with carved wooden frame dates from 1423 and is by Gentile da Fabriano.
+Also known under the title Pala Strozzi, this large altarpiece with carved wooden frame dates from 1423 and is by Gentile da Fabriano.
 Commissioned by Palla Strozzi, it is one of the international Gothic style paintings, characterized by sophisticated forms, refined garments and courtly poses.
 This work shows the procession of the Magi and behind them is the portrait of Palla Strozzi.

 • This work is located in... room 7.

-Book a guided visit to the Uffizi Gallery
+Book tickets and visit the Uffizi Gallery

 Touring the Gallery| ©Mariusz Z